 Specifically designed for non-majors, the primary focus of this course is to provide students with a fundamental understanding of how mineral resources are found, developed, mined, and ultimately reclaimed.
 The course will present a wide range of traditional engineering and economic topics related to: exploration and resource characterization, project feasibility, mining methods and systems, mine plant design and layout, mine operations and scheduling, labor, and environmental and safety considerations.
 The course will emphasize the importance of integrating social (human), political, and environmental issues into technical decision-making and design.
-3 hours lecture; 3 semester hours.
+Prerequisites: MATH111, MATH112.